What We Do

 Ability must be met with opportunity.
-We make small loans (average $150) to fund small businesses started by widows and orphans.
+We provide loans (average $150) to fund small businesses started by widows and orphans.
 Our repayment rate is 95%.

 Our Burundian staff work with community leaders to identify widows in poverty capable of reaching financial independence through vocational training and micro-enterprise funding.

 $1,500 pays for her needs and training through the three-year program.